mbebenita/Broadway/README.markdown

 Notice that `decode()` cannot process partial NALUs.

-The optional `info` parameter is an object containing a Javascript `timestamp`.
+The optional `info` parameter is an object containing a `timestamp` value, a Javascript timestamp.
 For example you can pass a timestamp using `Player.decode(buffer,  {timestamp:myTimestamp});
 `
 Broadway does not do anything with your timestamps except pass them to event handlers.